acosmo/COSMO/cosmo/README.md

 2. Generate [ChatGPT API Keys](https://platform.openai.com/settings/organization/api-keys)
 3. Replace all XXXXXX placeholders in [COSMO Task](face/tasker/COSMO_task.prf.txt) with your variables, then either import the file or manually set the steps following my screenshot (folder: [config_screenshots](config_screenshots))
 3. COSMO (ChatGPT) is inside.
 Shake the phone — it should work.
 If not, check the config_screenshots:
+4. Extend COSMO’s Senses: Connect an ESP32 to any conductive object—metal: Hot Wheels cars, coins, or metal create new touch inputs.
+Explore the ‘touch’ folder.

 ![Logo](https://cosmo.yes.app/cosmo2/a4.jpg)
 ![Logo](https://cosmo.yes.app/cosmo2/c1.jpg)